sealandd/sealandd/README.md

 NOTICE ; I apologize if the rentry is not working for some, i unfortunately cannot fix it, the rentry is not an important detail!
-It is just my pronouns and name!
+It is just my pronouns and name which is just sealand and They/he!

   Hello! u can call me coat guy...or sealand